victorar/arm/901-guidelines/best practices.md

 ### Nested templates design for more advanced scenarios

 When you decide to decompose your template design into multiple nested templates, the following guidelines will help to standardize the design.
-These guidelines are based on the best practices for designing Azure Resource Manager templates documentation.
+These guidelines are based on the [best practices for designing Azure Resource Manager templates](https://azure.microsoft.com/en-us/documentation/articles/best-practices-resource-manager-design-templates/) documentation.
 For this guidance a deployment of a SharePoint farm is used as an example.
 The SharePoint farm consists of multiple tiers.
 Each tier can be created with high availability.
 The recommended design consists of the following templates.

-+ Main template (azuredeploy.json).
++ **Main template** (azuredeploy.json).
 Used for the input parameters.
-+ Shared resouces template.
++ **Shared resouces template**.
 Deploys the shared resources that all other resources use (e.g. virtual network, availability sets).
 The expression dependsOn enforces that this template is deployed before the other templates.
-+ Optional resources template.
++ **Optional resources template**.
 Conditionally deploys resources based on a parameter (e.g. a jumpbox)
-+ Member resources templates.
++ **Member resources templates**.
 Each within an application tier within has its own configuration.
 Within a tier different instance types can be defined. (e.g. first instance creates a new cluster, additional instances are added to the existing cluster).
 Each instance type will have its own deployment template.
-+ Scripts.
++ **Scripts**.
 Widely reusable scripts are applicable for each instance type (e.g. initialize and format additional disks).
 Custom scripts are created for specific customization purpose are different per instance type.

 ![alt text](images/nestedTemplateDesign.png "Nested templates design")